Related Courses, Spring 2010

 (Offered as ENGL 180 and FAMS 110.)
 A first course in reading films and writing about them.
 A varied selection of films for study and criticism, partly to illustrate the main elements of film language and partly to pose challenging texts for reading and writing.
 Frequent short papers.
 Two 80-minute class meetings and two screenings per week.

 Limited to 25 students.
-Fall semester: Visiting Professor Johnston.
-Spring semester: Visiting Lecturer Pritchett.2013-14: Offered in Fall 2013 and Spring 2014
+Fall semester: Dean's Faculty Fellow Cornett.
+Spring semester: Visiting Professor Pritchett.2014-15: Offered in Fall 2014 and Spring 2015

 210 Coming to Terms: Cinema

 (Offered as ENGL 280 and FAMS 210.)
 An introduction to cinema studies through consideration of a few critical and descriptive terms, together with a selection of various films (classic and contemporary, foreign and American) for illustration and discussion.
-The terms for discussion will include, among others: the cinematic image, mise en scène, montage and editing, narration in cinema, genre, authorship.
-Frequent critical writing required.
+The terms for discussion will include, among others: cinematic verisimilitude, spectatorship and affect, sound, narrative, and the avant-garde.
+Three class meetings and one screening per week.

 215 Knowing Television